The real effort should be pay equity at the state level

 San Francisco Community College Federation of Teachers, AFT Local 2121

-> Feel free to submit a letter for publication.
+We welcome your opinion!
 Letters must include your name, email address, and local name; they will be edited for clarity and length.